kmewrd/travel-tracker/README.md

 - Mocha & Chai
 - Atom

-### Future Goals
+### Future Additions & Improvements
-- Add a logout button to the header
+- Add a logout button to the header.
-- Allow users to interact with the dashboard to view data for a specific day or period of time
+- Allow users to filter view by all trips, upcoming trips, and pending trips.
+- Add a profile view so users can view their account details and make changes to their name and traveler type.
+- Add a travel agency view with their own login and dashboard of trip requests.
+Allow them to approve or deny trip requests, search users by name, and view traveler profiles to suggest activities for their trips.
+Agents will also be able to see the total income generated this year and the number of travelers on trips for today's date.

 ### Design Inspiration
 For the color palette, I turned to Dribble creator Dmitry Lauretsky's [Travel Agency Website](https://dribbble.com/shots/15163981-Travel-Agency-Website).
 I also drew inspiration from the Airbnb booking site in using rounded corners, small cards for past trips, an approachable sans-serif font, and minimal pops of color.